 No discrimination in the admissions policy is made on the basis of race or gender.
 The percentages between the children of Christian families and others will be maintained in order to focus on the school’s main goal of educating children in a Christian environment.

-WIS will do all it can to accept the children of organization and other expatriate families, however there may be cases due to staff and facility limitations that WIS may not be able to accept all those who apply; in particular, children with limited English proficiency, children with particular learning or behavior disorders and children with certain physical disabilities.
+Wesley will do all it can to accept the children of organization and other expatriate families, however there may be cases due to staff and facility limitations that Wesley may not be able to accept all those who apply; in particular, children with limited English proficiency, children with particular learning or behavior disorders and children with certain physical disabilities.
 Admission in these exceptional circumstances will be decided on a case-by-case basis.

-- English speaking students
+- English-speaking students

 - Children of Expatriates